samuelhansen57/Sam-Wynn-Calculator/README.md

-this is a calculator that sam and wynn (mostly wynn) made. to use it, create a copy of this repo and make a new codespace and run the c# code. you will be able to use the calculator in the terminal.
+This is a calculator that Sam and Wynn made.
+To use it, create a copy of this code and make a new codespace to run the C# code.
+You will be able to use the calculator in the terminal.